Conditioned taste aversion: Garcia's study

+Overview

 Taste aversion does not require cognitive awareness to develop—that is, the organism does not have to consciously recognize a connection between the perceived cause (the taste) and effect (the aversion).
 In fact, the subject may hope to enjoy the substance, but the aversion persists.

 Also, taste aversion generally requires only one trial.
 Classical conditioning requires several pairings of the neutral stimulus (e.g., a ringing bell) with the unconditioned stimulus (i.e., meat powder) before the neutral stimulus elicits the response (salivation).
 With taste aversion, the food can become aversive after just one pairing with sickness.
 In addition, respondent behavior generally requires brief intervals between the neutral stimulus and the unconditioned stimulus.
 With taste aversion, however, the hotdog a person eats at lunch may become aversive as a result of the vomiting that person has in the evening.

 If the flavor has been encountered before the organism becomes ill, the effect will not be as strong or will not be present.
 This quality is called latent inhibition.
 Conditioned taste aversion is often used in laboratories to study gustation and learning in rats.

 Aversions can be developed to odors as well as tastes.

 Common vampire bats (Desmodus rotundus) do not learn taste aversions despite being closely related to other species of bats that do.
 The diet of common vampire bats only consists of vertebrate blood and therefore it is hypothesized that the development of a taste aversion to their only food source would not be advantageous for these animals.